 This site has three street frontages and should form an edge to the important North-South spine of Taranaki Street.
-The relationship to Te Papa, Circa Theatre and the waterfront in general are also important factors.
+The relationship to Te Papa, Circa theatre and the waterfront in general are also important factors.
 Principles articulated for this site are:

-- use of internal courtyards to provide adequate light and ventilation - use of podium structures to provide communal open space - using appropriate building size and shape to define important corners and provide structure to wider space - introducing cross-site walking links at ground level so pedestrians can take the shortest or most intuitive route.
+- Use of internal courtyards to provide adequate light and ventilation - Use of podium structures to provide communal open space - Using appropriate building size and shape to define important corners and provide structure to wider space - Introducing cross-site walking links at ground level so that pedestrians can take the shortest or most intuitive route.

-More detail can be found on each case study within the Spatial Structure Plan - page 93.
+Further detail can be found on each case study within the Spatial Structure Plan - page 93.